 Lyon holds this glowing festival annually on December 8th.
 It runs for four luminescent evenings and is a very special time of the year for the people of Lyon.

 Since 1852, the French city of Lyon has celebrated the light-centred festival, the Fête Des Luminères.
 This year is no exception.
 Known as the Festival of Lights in English, this magical international event draws tourists from all around the globe.

 The Tradition that Lives on

 Known across the world for its temporary light installations, according to the festival's official website, this event harks back to the 19th century.
-It continues a tradition that was borne during a time of "social unrest, recurring floods and radical urban change."
-As a result, in 1852 it was decided that a statue of the Virgin Mary would be erected on the Fourvière Hill.
+It continues a tradition that began during a time of "social unrest, recurring floods and radical urban change."
+As a result, in 1852, a statue of the Virgin Mary would be erected on the Fourvière Hill.